 William Barnes was awarded "Healthy school" status in 2010.
 To maintain this award the school must have a "healthy food" policy.
 To encourage children to develop healthy lifestyles our policy requires that children do not eat confectionary in school, and that they only have crisps and one chocolate treat sized item, as part of their packed lunch.
-If you would like ideas for healthy alternatives to crisps and chocolate, please see Lisa, Karen or Catherine in the school office.
+If you would like ideas for healthy alternatives to crisps and chocolate, please ask at the school office.